Nancy is an everyday woman with a love for staying active, participating in sports, and outdoor activities.

 Step 2: Invite Friends, Family and Coworkers

 - Call the girls.
 A group of six is a nice number.
 It makes the group small enough to manage well, but large enough that if someone doesn't show up or has a conflicting priority, the rest of the group can still move and groove.
-Invite a variety of people who have similar goals, and similar fitness levels.
+Invite a variety of people who have similar goals and similar fitness levels.

 - Try to find more than one person at each fitness level.
 Beginner, intermediate, and advanced.
 Why?
 If you invite Sally, who is very overweight and out of shape, she will most likely feel alienated when you go out for your walk and she can't keep up.
 Wouldn't it be nice for her to have someone to walk with while the more athletic members go at a faster pace?
 This way, you don't have to slow down, and the less fit aren't going to hurt themselves or give up.
-Essentially, everyone has a fitness companion in a similar fitness level.
+Essentially, everyone has a fitness companion of a similar fitness level.